What is it like to move to and live in Barcelona?

-Barcelona, with its great climate and high quality of life, is a popular destination for expats.
+With its great climate and high quality of life, Barcelona is a popular destination for expats.

 In this Ask an Expat series I interview people living all over the world but outside of their home country.
 I try to help paint an honest picture of the ups and downs of life abroad, share tips for anyone thinking about moving abroad and information about what to see and do in the city, town or country the expat lives in.